mehulagg/gitlab/doc/development/testing_guide/best_practices.md

 - When using `evaluate_script("$('.js-foo').testSomething()")` (or `execute_script`) which acts on a given element, use a Capybara matcher beforehand (e.g. `find('.js-foo')`) to ensure the element actually exists.
 - Use `focus: true` to isolate parts of the specs you want to run.
-- Use [`:aggregate_failures`](https://relishapp.com/rspec/rspec-core/docs/expectation-framework-integration/aggregating-failures) when there is more than one expectation in a test.
 - For [empty test description blocks](https://github.com/rubocop-hq/rspec-style-guide#it-and-specify), use `specify` rather than `it do` if the test is self-explanatory.
 - Use `non_existing_record_id`/`non_existing_record_iid`/`non_existing_record_access_level`
   when you need an ID/IID/access level that doesn't actually exists.
 Using 123, 1234,